-6.3 Write Protection
+6.4 Write Protection

 Applications that use non-volatile memory must take into consideration the possibility of noise and other adverse system conditions that may compromise data integrity.
-To address this concern the ZB25VQ64D provides the following data protection mechanisms:
+To address this concern the ZB25Q256A provides the following data protection mechanisms:

-6.3.1 Write Protect Features
+6.4.1 Write Protect Features

-- ◆ Device resets when VCC is below threshold - ◆ Time delay write disable after Power-Up - ◆ Write enable / disable commands and automatic write disable after erase or program - ◆ Command length protection: All commands that Write, Program or Erase must complete on a Byte boundary (CS# driven high after a full 8 bits have been clocked) otherwise the command will be ignored.

-- ◆ Software and Hardware(WP#) write protection using Status Register control - ◆ Lock Down write protection for Status Register until next power-up or Software Reset - ◆ One-Time Program (OTP) write protection for arrary and Security Registers using Status Register - ◆ Write Protection using the Deep Power-Down instruction
+- Device resets when VCC is below threshold - Time delay write disable after Power-Up - ◆ Write enable / disable commands and automatic write disable after erase or program - ◆ Command length protection - All commands that Write, Program or Erase must complete on a Byte boundary (CS# driven high after a full 8 bits have been clocked) otherwise the command will be ignored. - ◆ Software and Hardware write protection using Status Register control - WP# input protection - Lock Down write protection for Status Registers until next power-up or Software Reset - One-Time Program (OTP) write protection for Security Registers - ◆ Write Protection using the Deep Power-Down command

-Upon power-up or at power-down, the ZB25VQ64D will maintain a reset condition while VCC is below the threshold value of $V{WI}$ , (see Figure 8.1).
+Upon power-up or at power-down, the ZB25Q256A will maintain a reset condition while VCC is below the threshold value of VWI, (see Figure 8.1).
 While reset, all operations are disabled and no commands are recognized.
-During power-up and after the VCC voltage exceeds VCC(min), all commands are further disabled for a time delay of $t{VSL}$ .
-Note that the chip select pin (CS#) must track the VCC supply level at power-up until the VCC-min level and $t{VSL}$ time delay is reached.
+During power-up and after the VCC voltage exceeds VCC(min), all commands are further disabled for a time delay of t{VSL} .
+Note that the chip select pin (CS#) must track the VCC supply level at power-up until the VCC-min level and t{VSL} time delay is reached.
 If needed a pull-up resistor on CS# can be used to accomplish this.